carolinafishes/carolinafishes.github.io/_posts/software/2019-08-04-TOAST_manual3.md

 <pre>
 VisualizeCoverage(tsv, 1000)
 </pre>
 This will produce a two panel graphic.
 The top panel is a circlepack plot showing the number of missing loci per species that meet the threshold of having at least 1000 loci.
-The bottom panel depicts the number of loci captured versus missing for each species that did not meet the treshold criterion.<br>
+The bottom panel depicts the number of loci captured versus missing for each species that did not meet the threshold criterion.<br>
 <img class="b30" src="https://carolinafishes.github.io/images/TOAST_VisCoverage.png" alt="">
 <br>
 In this case, the taxa not meeting the threshold were very similar in having little sequence coverage.
 In contrast, <i>Tursiops</i> stands out as having the most missing loci among the taxa that did meet this criterion.